ajfisher/plantuino/README.rst

 Dependencies
 ............

-- A Garduino set up that functions as per the Networked Simple Garduino set up above.
+- A Plantuino set up that functions as per the Networked Simple Plantuino set up above.
 - A user account on Thingspeak (http://www.thingspeak.com)
 - Your write key from Thingspeak

 Usage
 ......

-- Plug the garduino circuit into the ethernet / arduino combination - ensure your ethernet shield has worked on your network first so as to reduce possible bugs.
+- Plug the plantuino circuit into the ethernet / arduino combination - ensure your ethernet shield has worked on your network first so as to reduce possible bugs.
-- Open up garduino_thingspeak.pde and set a MAC address that is unique on your network as well as setting the IP, subnet and gateway bytes as per your LAN
+- Open up plantuino_thingspeak.pde and set a MAC address that is unique on your network as well as setting the IP, subnet and gateway bytes as per your LAN
 - Set your API write key as per instructions in the code.
 - Save and upload the code to your arduino.
 - You should now be able to go to your feed on Thingspeak and see your data flowing in.

-Pachube Garduino
+Pachube plantuino
 -----------------

 An Arduino connected to the Internet that pushes data up to Pachube for display or other usage such as setting triggers for events etc.